Teaching (Technology) Entrepreneurship at the VUB

 Knowledge & Technology Transfer Interface, Vrije Universiteit Brussel

 Mrs. Alena Aga, email@example.com, tel: +32 (0)2/629 38 47 or 22 07

 Program Launch event - Entrepreneurship and technology transfer @VUB

 5.30 pm Registration, welcome coffee & sandwiches

-6.15 pm Hugo Thienpont - Vicerector Innovation & Industrial Policy, Director B-PHOT (Brussels Photonic Team), VUB
+6.15 pm Hugo Thienpont - Vicerector Innovation & Industrial Policy, Director B-PHOT (Brussels Photonics Team), VUB

 Welcome - The role of an entrepreneurial mindset at the university and vision on the future

 6.20 pm Sonja Haesen - Head Knowledge & Technology Transfer Interface (KTI), VUB

 Support for valorisation of research, by VUB and other sources

 6.30 pm Marc Goldchstein - Lecturer, Technology Transfer Officer Entrepreneurship Education KTI, VUB